samborkent/safe/README.md

 `NonBlockingChannel` is a generic non-blocking channel with double-close and nil-channel panic protection.

 When pushing to a full channel the overflow counter is incremented.
 The overflow count can be retrieved using the Overflow method.
-When poping from an empty channel, the generic zero value is returned.
+When popping from an empty channel, the generic zero value is returned.

 ### Map